 Lieutenant Forrest called, as he hurried away to get the signal flag.
 A few minutes later everyone but the sick was in his station, and all eyes were turned to the northwest, where, one by one, the enemy’s vessels now appeared until six were counted.

-Then came orders sharp and quick, to weigh anchor, and sending the topmen aloft to unfurl the sails.
+Then came orders sharp and quick, to weigh anchor, and send the topmen aloft to unfurl the sails.
 The breeze, however, was very light, and the boats were lowered and cables paid out to tow the laggard fleet out into the open lake, and the gunboats got out their sweeps to help get underway.
 The passage was a narrow one, and the wind from the southwest forced them to make frequent tacks.
 Westward lay Rattlesnake Island and north of it Middle Bass, the direct passage to Detroit river lying between these two islands.